Ambient exposure with TTL flash

-My settings: 1/200th @ f3.2 @ 800 ISO … flash exposure comp +1.3 EV
+- 1/200th @ f3.2 @ 800 ISO … flash exposure comp +1.3 EV

-Canon 1D mk3, Canon 70-200mm f2.8 IS
+- Canon 1D mk3, Canon 70-200mm f2.8 IS

-But back to the settings.
+Back to the camera settings.
 I got my initial exposure settings by checking my camera’s metering display, and then doing a test shot of the windows.
 I made sure I was at an aperture and ISO setting where I’d be fairly successful in bouncing flash behind me into a very large room.
 The FEC was cranked high because I knew that back-lighting tends to heavily influence the Canon’s TTL flash metering.

 Now, without flash, he’d be completely silhouetted.
 No detail at all.
 So I had to add flash.
 But instead of setting up an off-camera flash with a softbox, I used my on-camera speedlight for the same effect.
-And this resulting image is very much the specific effect I wanted to achieve with this simple portrait.
+And this resulting image is very much the specific effect I wanted to achieve with this straight-forward portrait.

 So back to the question.
 Will adding flash over-expose my subject if my camera’s meter is zeroed ?
 Not necessarily, as you can see in this example.
 What my camera’s meter was showing while it was pointed at the back-lit subject, I have no idea.
 It’s largely a trivial thing for me to even notice then.
-And the reason for this is, I already have good exposure for the background, and this I determined before composing the portrait.
+And the reason for this is that I already have good exposure for the background, and this I determined before composing the portrait.
 That’s as far as I care about what my camera’s meter says.
 And then TTL flash took care of the rest.

 Two things helped me here in working fast – the background would look good with a fairly wide range in exposure.
 It wasn’t critical.
 Not like skin tones would be.
 And what also helped, is that I shot in RAW.
-That gives me a lot of flexibility in post. ( Yes, yes, I know that in this case I could’ve pulled up the exposure on a JPG as well, but you’d be missing the point.)
+That gives me a lot of flexibility in post.